rmmartins/azure-for-itpro/README.md

 # Azure for IT Pro - The Ops side of DevOps
 >Main topics about Azure from a Sysadmin perspective

-This guide was created with the purpose to serve as source of objective information for IT Pros and Sysadmins on the main topics about Azure.
-It is being created in a open source model and under the terms of the GNU General Public License 3.0.
-Feel free to contribute and collaborate with your pull request.
+This Azure open guide was created with the purpose to serve as source of objective information for IT Pros and Sysadmins on the main topics about Azure.
+It is being created in a open source model and feel free to contribute and collaborate with your pull request.

 It will be based on the official Microsoft documentation contained in http://docs.microsoft.com/azure, but geared to the infrastructure and operations teams.

+I’ve seen a lot of guides, books and papers more focused on developers, but not so much in the same proportion focused on IT Pro.
+So I decided start this approach with those important public, in wich I’m also inserted: the guys from the ops side of DevOps.

-In my daily life with clients, I see many IT Pros with a large knowledge gap in Azure.
+In my daily life with clients, I see many IT Pros with knowledge gap in Azure.
 In many cases, they have partial or incomplete information because they learn Azure on demand, in an unorganized/unstructured way without following a logical path of study and learning.

-The purspose of this guide is to be a useful, living reference that consolidates links, tips and best practices.
+The purspose of this guide is to cover this lack,  being a useful, living reference that consolidates links, tips and best practices.
 I'm bringing the main questions from the customers to a simple list of structured topics.
 I hope this guide can be used as a source on key information for the most common questions in Azure IaaS for IT Pros.

 ## Contents